Electromagnetic surface wave propagation in a metallic wire and the Lambert $W$ function: Sommerfeld's approximate solution

 \subsubsection{The smaller solution}

-Based on the previous analysis, Sommerfeld's devised two closely related iterative procedures to find the solutions of (\ref{eq:xlnxa}) depending on the location of the solution.
+Based on the previous analysis, Sommerfeld devised two iterative procedures to find the solutions of Eq.~(\ref{eq:xlnxa}) depending on the location of the solution.
 Let us first consider the case $-e^{-1} < a < 0$.
-The smaller solution of (\ref{eq:xlnxa}), say, $x_{l}^{*}$, is located to the left of $x_{\text{min}}=e^{-1}$.
-Sommerfeld then observes that if we write (\ref{eq:xlnxa}) as $x(-\ln{x})=-a$ and take logarithms we obtain
+The smaller solution of Eq.~(\ref{eq:xlnxa}), say, $x_{l}^{*}$, is located to the left of $x_{\text{min}}=e^{-1}$.
+Sommerfeld then observes that if we write Eq.~(\ref{eq:xlnxa}) as $x(-\ln{x})=-a$ and take logarithms we obtain

-and since $\ln{x}$ varies slowly in comparison with $x$---an error of $\delta$ in the value of $x$ gives an error of roughly $\delta/x$ in the value of $\ln{x}$---, we can ignore the second term on the \rhs\ of (\ref{eq:xloga}) and take $x_{1} \simeq -a$ as a first approximation to $x_{l}^{*}$.
-Once we have this first approximation to $x_{l}^{*}$, we can substitute it on the \rhs\ of (\ref{eq:xloga}) to obtain a new approximation, say, $x_{2}$, hopefully better than the former, given by
+and since $\ln{x}$ varies slowly in comparison with $x$ (an error of $\delta$ in the value of $x$ gives an error of roughly $\delta/x$ in the value of $\ln{x}$), we can ignore the second term on the right-hand side of Eq.~(\ref{eq:xloga}) and take $x_{1} \simeq -a$ as a first approximation to $x_{l}^{*}$.
+Once we have this first approximation to $x_{l}^{*}$, we can substitute it on the right-hand side of Eq.~(\ref{eq:xloga}) to obtain a new approximation, say, $x_{2}$, hopefully better than the former, given by